jbreizh/ImagePainting/README.md

 * **File :** Select a file on your smartphone.
 Preview is for image only.

 * **Options :**
-  * **Gamma :** Apply Gamma to the Bitmap which will appear dark on the smartphone than on the LED strip.
+  * **Gamma :** Apply Gamma to the Bitmap which will appear darker on the smartphone than on the LED strip.
   * **Bottom to top ?** Change animation side from "Left to Right" to "Bottom to Top".
 Usefull for vertical Bitmap.
   * **Pixels :** Change the number of pixels.
 The Bitmap is put in the center of the LED strip.